Saxmundham: Governance

+The Town Clerk is Mrs Sharon Smith.

+In 1894 Saxmundham became part of Plomesgate Rural District, in 1900 Saxmundham became an urban district, the district contained the parish of Saxmundham.
+On 1 April 1974 the district and parish were abolished and became part of Suffolk Coastal district in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2019 it became part of East Suffolk district.

 Heritage

 The place-name Saxmundham is first attested in the Domesday Book of 1086 as Sasmunde(s)ham.
 It appears as Saxmundham in the Feet of Fines of 1213.
 The name denotes "Seaxmund's village or estate".

 The Parish Church of St John the Baptist dates back to the 11th century.
 Some features remain from the medieval period, but its present appearance owes most to the 19th century.
 Much of the church's official architectural guide, with accounts of its medieval remnants, can be read on the Town Council site.

 Facilities

 Saxmundham has facilities for overnight, bed-and-breakfast and camping accommodation.

 It has had a market charter since at least 1272, and holds a market every Wednesday in the Market Place just off the High Street, with indoor and outdoor stalls.

 Notable residents

 With a Wikipedia page, in birth order: